FAQDirect answers about Tadiwa, LEARN-X, and how to work together.

 What is TechNologia Talks?

 TechNologia Talks is a podcast and short-form content platform exploring AI, startups, and systems thinking.
 Tadiwa co-hosts it with Elvis Kimara (MS in AI, CEO of Throwly).
-Episodes and clips are distributed across YouTube, Instagram, and TikTok.
+The show started in February 2026, and episodes and clips are distributed across YouTube, Instagram, and TikTok.
+Watch it at https://www.youtube.com/@TechnolgiaTalks.
 It also runs the Builder's Network initiative, connecting students and early-career builders to startup founders.

 What is Tadiwa's role in Iowa State Student Government?